LuboBreg/tars/README.md

 # TARS-UI (Azure edition, macOS)

 TARS-inspired UI with:
 - **Azure OpenAI** for chat (Assistants-style minimal wrapper)
 - **Azure Speech** for **voice in/out** (push-to-talk mic capture + TTS to speakers)
 - **Face recognition** provider (default: **Azure Face**; optional: Incoresoft VEZHA® REST adapter)

 > Fan-made UI inspired by *Interstellar*'s TARS (not affiliated).

+## Python 3.10 was used  to develop this tool

 ## Install
 ```bash